Does Your Cigna Policy Cover Rehab and Substance Abuse Treatment?

 Cigna Insurance Terms You Should Know

-Co-pays are set amounts that you pay up-front each time you visit a medical provider.
+• Co-pays are set amounts that you pay up-front each time you visit a medical provider.
 The amount of your copay, which is printed on your Cigna ID card, is separate from the deductible amount, and you’ll be required to pay it whether or not you’ve paid the deductible.

-Your Out-of-Pocket maximum is the most you’ll pay for medical expenses in a year.
-Once you’ve paid that amount, Cigna will pay 100 percent of all covered medical expenses, and you won’t need to worry about deductibles, copays, or coinsurance until the beginning of next year.
+• Your Out-of-Pocket maximum is the most you’ll pay for medical expenses in a year.
+Once you’ve paid that amount, Cigna will pay 100 percent of all covered medical expenses, and you won’t need to worry about deductibles, copays, or coinsurance until the beginning of the next year.

-Out-of-network treatment may cost more, or it may not be covered at all because Cigna and the treatment provider haven’t established an agreement for lower rates.
-Out-of-network treatment may be included in some plans, but you might be required to pay higher deductibles and co-pays.
+In-network refers to treatment providers who have agreed to work with Cigna.
+The bill is substantially lower because Cigna and the rehab have negotiated lower rates.
+On the other hand, out-of-network treatment may cost more or may not be covered at all because Cigna and the treatment provider haven’t established an agreement for lower rates.
+Out-of-network treatment may be included in some plans, but you might be required to pay higher deductibles and copays.

-One thing that’s important to understand is that, although Cigna insurance may be accepted by many drug rehab centers, coverage options and details will vary.
+Although Cigna insurance may be accepted by many drug rehab centers, coverage options and details will vary.
 The amount of coverage Cigna offers for treatment depends heavily on:

 • The state in which a person lives